 This is a practical course in techniques, skills, research, and preparation related to theatrical makeup.
 Students will learn application and design of makeup for the stage with specific attention given to basic corrective makeup, aging, hair growth, historical details, and natural trauma/gore application.
-Offered every third year, spring semester.
+Offered every other year.
 Meets General Education distribution area IV.A.

-THE 213 Introduction to Directing
+THE 213 Directing I